BlancoAnna/BlancoAnna/README.md

 I am particularly interested in how intelligent systems perceive, interpret, and learn from visual and structured data.
 I enjoy working on projects where theory, experimentation, and real-world problem-solving meet.

+In my Github repositories you'll find some of the projects I been involved in or that I've made.

 ---

 ### Skills